-- Archives and records relating to the historic environment of Scotland, including architecture, archaeology, industry and maritime. - Material created during survey, recording and research activities across HES. - Objects formerly part of the original fabric of a Property in Care - detached building components (typically architectural carved and moulded stones) are considered to be part of the Property in Care. - Objects discovered at a Property in Care, typically during archaeological or other activities on the site.
-Where significant collections are already held at another collecting institution, HES would typically step back from acquisition. - Objects with an archaeological, historical or other appropriate association with a Property in Care (other than those above). - Objects that have a clear interpretative potential leading to improvements in the presentation and interpretation of a Property in Care to our visitors. - Historic aerial photographs relating to locations world-wide and their associated indices. - Material relating to the history and operation of the organisation.
+- Objects formerly part of the original fabric of a Property in Care detached building components (typically architectural carved and moulded stones) are considered to be part of the Property in Care - Objects discovered at a Property in Care, typically during archaeological or other activities on the site.
+Where significant collections are already held at another collecting institution, HES would typically step back from acquisition. - Objects with an archaeological, historical or other appropriate association with a Property in Care (other than those above) - Objects that have a clear interpretative potential leading to improvements in the presentation and interpretation of a Property in Care to our visitors - Historic aerial photographs relating to locations world-wide and their associated indices - Material relating to the history and operation of the organisation - Objects for use in educational resources and handling collections